wavejumper/rehook-test/README.md

 * Simulate user interaction (eg, trigger `onClick` for some inputs)
 * Introspect and view the props/children of an element at any point in time
-* Test that your `react-dom/render` call does not throw any runtime exceptions at any point in time
+* Test that your `react-dom/render` call does not throw any runtime exceptions for all scenes

-Therefore, these tests can:
+Therefore, rehook-test can:

 * Test your entire application, from data to view with absolutely no mocking
 * Test that your component is in sync with your data layer's contract